Isfield: History

 The village of Isfield originally grew adjacent to the ford where the London to Lewes Way Roman road crossed the river River Ouse.
 The village had an active history through the Saxon, Norman eras, when a Norman castle motte was built on the river bank near the church to guard the crossing.
-Local legend, as recalled by William Wratten, had it that King Harold spent the night before the Battle of Hastings in the village, at his demesne located where Isfield Place now stands.
+Local legend, as recalled by William Wratten (born 1888), had it that King Harold spent the night before the Battle of Hastings in the village, at his demesne located where Isfield Place now stands.

 Isfield became the home of John Shurley (died 1527), who was Cofferer of the Household to King Henry VIII.
 Isfield Place is a 17th-century manor house, incorporating part of the original 16th-century mansion of the Shurley family.
 Its design was influenced by Laughton Place nearby, following the marriage of Thomas Shurley, John's grandson, with Anne Pelham, daughter of Sir Nicholas Pelham of Laughton.

 The herbalist Nicholas Culpeper spent his childhood in the village at the home of his grandfather, Rev. William Attersole, who was vicar at St Margaret's.

 The area was heavily involved in the Wealden iron industry from the 15th century onwards.

 Isfield again became a busy place in the 19th century.
 Much of its traffic was river-borne: coal and building materials, together with other products, used the Ouse as its transport.
 A paper-mill and a large flour-mill both made use of the river.